 A major portion of his baseball research consists of resurrecting, transcribing, and re-scoring H. R. Hempel's Cubs On Parade March Two-Step, a long-forgotten march that celebrated the 1907 World-Champion Chicago Cubs.
 He conducted his re-scored version of Cubs on Parade in concert with the University of Illinois Wind Orchestra in 2015, and is happy to take partial credit for Cubs' ensuing playoff success.
 Additional arrangements are published by Classics Revisited.

-Brian is a member of various professional and service organizations in music, music education, and academic research including CBDNA, the National Association for Music Education (NAfME), the Virginia Music Educators Association (VMEA), the Virginia Band and Orchestra Directors Association (VBODA), the American Association of University Professors (AAUP), and the Society for American Baseball Research (SABR).
+Brian is a member of various professional and service organizations in music, music education, and academic research including CBDNA, the National Association for Music Education (NAfME), VMEA, the Virginia Band and Orchestra Directors Association (VBODA), the American Association of University Professors (AAUP), and the Society for American Baseball Research (SABR).
 He is an inducted member of Kappa Kappa Psi and an honorary member of Tau Beta Sigma.

 A fervent Red Sox fan despite being raised on the New York side of Connecticut's "Munson-Nixon Line," Brian has lived across the river from Nationals Park, down the street from Camden Yards, and deep in disputed Cubs-Cardinals territory.
 He currently resides near the AA Flying Squirrels ballpark in Richmond, Virginia.